Malabar spinach (Basella alba [or rubra]) is a unique climbing vine. Though it’s not a true spinach, it tastes the same as regular spinach.

 - juice from one lime, to taste

 Add a small amount of water to a deep pan and heat on medium.
-Add the malabar spinach leaves.
+Add the Malabar spinach leaves.
 Steam until leaves are wilted and tender.
 Drain off any remaining liquid.
 Melt the butter in the bottom of the pan with spinach and add salt and pepper.
 Toss to coat all of the leaves.
 Braise for just a few minutes with the liquid from the butter.
 When it’s done, remove from heat and transfer to a bowl.
-Squeeze the juice of a fresh lime over it and toss again.
+Squeeze the juice of fresh lime over it and toss again.
 Serve warm.

-Have you ever grown malabar spinach?
+Have you ever grown Malabar spinach?
 Have you ever eaten it?
 If so, share your experience!